 According to public court files, more than 6,400 cases are still outstanding.
 The court initiated Bellwether cases to gauge jurors’ reactions, which may result in quicker settlements for subsequent claims.

-How Much Can You Expect From a Settlement?
+How Much Can You Expect from a Settlement?

 You may wonder how much compensation to expect.
 The value depends on exposure level, medical costs, and suffering.
 Top-tier cases involving cancer can settle for $200,000 to $500,000.
 Mid-tier cases may range from $150,000 to $300,000.
 Lower-tier cases often pay between $20,000 and $75,000.